layerfMRI/LAYNII/README.md

 - `LN_BOCO` : for BOLD correction in VASO.

 Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/).
+Various pipeline script in the context of LAYNII see the [LAYNII_extras](https://github.com/ofgulban/LAYNII_extras)

 ## Installation
 1. Download the latest release and unzip it or clone the repository with the command: